The California State University, Fresno Dairy Unit is one of the few collegeiate dairies run entirely by students.

 The Holstein breed is black and white in color.
 A mature Holstein will weigh 1,600 pounds or more and their milk contains about 3.5% butterfat.
 Their calves will weigh about 85 pounds at birth.
-One Holstein cow can produce 10 to 12 gallons of milk a day.
+One Holstein cow can produces about about 80 pounds of milk per day (about 9 gallons).
 This breed originated in the Netherlands.
 Hollander and Dutch settlers first brought them over to the United States in 1795.

 The Jersey breed originated on the Island of Jersey which is off the English coast near the coast of France.
 Jersey cattle are fawn in color with a black muzzle and usually a dark switch on their tail.
 Mature Jersey cows weigh about 1,100 pounds and their calves weigh about 50 pounds at birth.
 Jerseys are smaller framed than Holsteins, but they are very well known for their high percentage of butterfat in their milk.
-A Jersey cow can produce 8 to 10 gallons of milk a day with a butterfat content of 4.5% to 5.5%.
+A Jersey cow can produce about 68 pounds of milk a day (about 8 gallons) with a butterfat content of 4.5% to 5.5%.

 The dairy cows are fed two times per day.
 Feed intake is very important for dairy cows to promote the production of milk in the cow and provide her with the proper nourishment to produce a greater volume of milk.
 Dairy cattle primarily eat alfalfa hay and corn silage.
 All of the milk string is fed a concentrate which can be composed of such things as: rolled corn, barley, protein pellets, cottonseeds and molasses.
 It is also very important to provide dairy cattle with plenty of fresh, clean and cool water.